Skip to main content

 • 4-year general secondary schools and 5-year technical secondary schools;

-• stage II sectoral vocational schools for learners who have finished pre-reform lower secondary schools;
+• stage II sectoral vocational schools for learners who have finished lower secondary schools existing before the recent school education reform;

 • stage II sectoral vocational schools for learners who have finished post-reform 8-year primary schools.